 At the completion of the LEAD program, students will be able to identify best practices to strengthen civic and community engagement work, apply concepts to their current and future community and civic experiences, and connect community and civic involvement to professional and personal development.
 As a result, students will be better prepared to advance civic change and serve as valuable members of their community.

-Selected students will have the opportunity to work with the Center for Civic Engagement to:
+Selected students will work with the Center for Civic Engagement to:

-- Complete 2–5 hours of community service with a community organization per week
+- Complete two to five hours of community service with a community organization per week (20 hours total)

 - Participate in weekly workshops on Wednesdays from 4:40 pm - 5:40 pm beginning Wednesday, January 31

 - Make a final presentation on their learning through the LEAD experience